grauds/clematis.doc/docs/clematis-explained/data-querying/cosmic.md

 })
 ````
 In fact, the whole conversation with Hypermedia backend is built on this principle, which
-is a main feature of Hateoas and allows UI to be decoupled from the resources' URLs implementation.
+is a main feature of Hateoas and allows the UI to be decoupled from the resources' URLs implementation.

 ## Fetch API